What is The Safeguarding Commission?

 Recruitment of Safeguarding Commission Members

 If you have experience or expertise of working in a safeguarding capacity relating to children and/or adults, then you would be an ideal candidate to join our Commission as a member.
-The local Commission are looking for new members to join and be part of the safeguarding structure of the Catholic Church in this very important work.
-The local commission are particularly looking for a police representative.
 As a member, your role will include attendance at Commission meetings which take place approximately four times each year.Here is a statement from one of our current Commission members on what the role means to him.
 "Being part of the diocesan safeguarding commission offers me the opportunity to shape the way we as a church respond to the needs of young people and vulnerable adults.
 Supporting strategies that affect people during some of the most challenging times of life.
 Realising the positive effects our decisions have on the lives of individuals; protecting, caring and promoting safer environments for all".If you are interested in learning more about becoming a Commission member, please either contact Danielle Dixon, the Diocesan Safeguarding Coordinator.